Periods time can be a pain! Good yoga can make painful periods a thing of the past. To show why, here are my period pain

 Starting yoga brought me back to feeling human at that time each month!

-I still had mood swings in the premenstrual phase, but nowhere near as extreme as before.
+I still had some mood swings in the premenstrual phase, but nowhere near as extreme as before.

 Iyengar yoga has a unique system for handling periods time

 My partner was often quicker than me to detect the onset of PMS symptoms and would suggest I go and do some yoga!
 Like a miracle, the yoga pose always worked to calm me down and soothe my nervous system.